Aicoaching2025/Logistic-Regression-Healthcare/README.md

 ## 🤝 Connect with Me

 If you're passionate about applying machine learning in healthcare or have any questions about this project, feel free to reach out.
-Let's collaborate and push the boundaries of data-driven healthcare together!
+Let's collaborate!

 **#HealthcareAnalytics #LogisticRegression #MachineLearning #DataScience #PredictiveAnalytics**
 ```